codeadeel/milvus-onprem/templates/2.5/README.md

   redeploy Pulsar.
 There's no automation for this in v0.

 If you can accept this trade-off (e.g. dev / staging, batch-only ingest workloads, write outage tolerable), this is fine.
-If you need true HA on 2.5, your options are:
+If you need true HA, your options are:

-1. **Use Milvus 2.6 + Woodpecker** — no Pulsar at all.
-Recommended.
-2. **Point at an external Pulsar cluster** — set `PULSAR_HOST=<external-pulsar-ip>` and remove the local Pulsar service from your compose.
+1. **Point at an external Pulsar cluster** — set `PULSAR_HOST=<external-pulsar-ip>` and remove the local Pulsar service from your compose.
 Right answer if you already have a Pulsar SRE team; operationally cleanest.
-3. **Run Pulsar HA in-cluster** — design + scaffolding live in [`docs/PULSAR_HA.md`](../../docs/PULSAR_HA.md).
+2. **Run Pulsar HA in-cluster** — design + scaffolding live in [`docs/PULSAR_HA.md`](../../docs/PULSAR_HA.md).
 Adds 9 containers
    (3 ZK + 3 BK + 3 broker) to a 3-node cluster. *Not yet
    implemented* — design-doc only at this point.

+## Why coord-mode-cluster

+Milvus 2.5 cannot run multi-node HA in `milvus run standalone` — multiple standalone instances panic on rootcoord election when they share an etcd.
+So this template deploys the components separately:

+- `milvus-mixcoord` runs all 4 coordinators (rootcoord + datacoord +
+  querycoord + indexcoord) co-resident with `enableActiveStandby: true` on each.
+One per node; etcd-CAS picks the active leader, the others stand by and watch the lease.
+- `milvus-proxy` is the gRPC entry on `${MILVUS_PORT}` (default `19530`); what nginx LBs across peers.
+- `milvus-querynode` is the query/search worker.
+- `milvus-datanode` is the ingest worker.
+- `milvus-indexnode` is the index-build worker.

+The container running the consolidated coord uses `milvus run mixture` (the 2.5 CLI name for the consolidated role), and needs the four `-rootcoord/-datacoord/-querycoord/-indexcoord=true` flags passed explicitly even though `--help` claims they default to true.
+Without them the mixture process starts but never opens the coord gRPC ports.

 ## Files